What you'll find on this page

 Most reliable over time

-Transparency is important to us, so we meet and report against interdependent global standards for implant reliability, publishing data of every implant generation, past and present.4-8
+Transparency is important to us, so we meet and report against independent global standards for implant reliability, publishing data for every implant generation, past and present.4-8

 Implant reliability over time1-3

 Most reliable for children1,3

 Cochlear leads the market in implant reliability for children.
 This graph compares currently available implants with over two years of reported reliability data.
 The implants shown have been available in market for comparable periods.

 Note: MED-EL does not report data separately for adults and children which is required by the European and International consensus statements on cochlear implant reliability reporting.

 With more than 475,000 registered Cochlear Nucleus Implants worldwide,1 Cochlear leads the way as the most chosen provider of implantable hearing solutions.